Machine Learning for K-adaptability in Two-stage Robust Optimization: Experiments

 \subsection{Training and testing on different problems}

-In this section we run EXP5 and EXP6, where we apply the node selection strategy to a different problem than it has been trained on.
+In this section, we show the results of EXP5 and EXP6, where we apply the node selection strategy to a different problem than it has been trained on.
 Note that the shortest path problem does not have first-stage decisions.
-This results in the features being a bit different than for the capital budgeting problem.
+This results in the features being slightly different than for the capital budgeting problem.
 Therefore, to create a model that can be trained by shortest path data, and used for the capital budgeting problem, the first-stage-related attributes are not constructed while running \textsc{$K$-B\&B-NodeSelection}.
-Full results of these experiments is given in Figure \ref{fig:cb_MLSP_train_test_diffK} in the Appendix.
+Full results of these experiments are given in Appendix~\ref{app:results_mixed}.

-Figure \ref{fig:cb_exp5} shows the results of EXP5 for the capital budgeting problem .
+Figure \ref{fig:cb_exp5} shows the results of EXP5 for the capital budgeting problem.
 We can see that the performances of the two algorithms are very close.
 Recall that $K^{train} = 6$ previously resulted in (one of) the best solutions.
 Then, when we look at some of the solutions of EXP6 with $K^{train} = 6$ (see Figure \ref{fig:cb_exp6}), we see this is not the case here.

 Now we show the results of the shortest path problem that uses a ML model trained on capital budgeting data.
 Due to the mismatch of features, we delete the three first-stage-related features not used by shortest path from the capital budgeting data.
 We can still use the generated capital budgeting data.
-For all combinations of $K^{train}$ and $K^{test}$, see Figure \ref{fig:sp_MLCB_train_test_diffK}.
 For an illustration of EXP5, see Figure \ref{fig:sp_exp5}.
 These plots illustrate that for two out of three values of $K^{test}$, \textsc{$K$-B\&B-NodeSelection} outperforms $K$-B\&B, even though it is trained on data of another problem.
 More interesting is the following: the performance of different values of $K^{test}$ with $K^{train} = 6$ gives very good results.
 They are as good as the ones trained on shortest path data.
 For an illustration of this, see Figure \ref{fig:sp_exp6}.